StateMapper/StateMapper/README.md

 ## Minimal requirements

-StateMapper was only tested on Ubuntu 16.04, but might work just well on any Debian-based system.
+StateMapper might work just well on any Debian-based system.
 Here are the requirement:

 - PHP4+ (best PHP7+)
 - MariaDB with its [TokuDB plugin](https://mariadb.com/kb/en/library/tokudb/) (though MySQL may be enough for local development)